What is Butane Honey Oil?

 - Typically, individuals will take a small amount, or a “dab,” of the substance and either put it into an e-cigarette, vaporizer (“vape”) pen, or a specialized bong called an oil rig, which uses a blowtorch to vaporize the hash oil.
 Smoking BHO in this way is generally referred to as dabbing.
 People often like this method as it is virtually undetectable; when smoked in this manner, it does not give off the distinctive skunk-like odor of weed.
 The high may also be more intense and less is needed to feel the effects.

-The Journal of Emergency Medical Services (JEMS) warns that BHO abuse is on the rise, leading to more incidents requiring emergency medical treatment.
+- The Journal of Emergency Medical Services (JEMS) warns that BHO abuse is on the rise, leading to more incidents requiring emergency medical treatment.
 Both manufacturing and consuming BHO can be highly dangerous and unpredictable.

-Hazards of BHO
+Hazards of Butane Honey Oil

-- Toxic effects: All of the butane may not be completely removed from the butane honey oil during extraction, and its residue can be neurotoxic, ABC 7 WXYZ
+- Toxic effects: All of the butane may not be completely removed from the butane honey oil during extraction, and its residue can be neurotoxic, ABC 7 WXYZ.

 - Psychosis: In large amounts, marijuana may cause hallucinations, paranoia, and worsening schizophrenic symptoms, NIDA reports.
-Since BHO is so much more potent that traditional marijuana, the risk of experiencing psychotic symptoms may be higher.
+Since BHO is so much more potent than traditional marijuana, the risk of experiencing psychotic symptoms may be higher.
 BHO may cause more severe psychological and physical side effects than marijuana itself.
 In addition, all possible risk factors for marijuana abuse are heightened when abusing it in this more potent extracted form of hash oil.

 - Addiction: Marijuana is an addictive substance.
 A higher potency substance like butane honey oil may raise the risk for developing an addiction more rapidly.